civiccc/duckweed/README.md

 It is even possible to script access to Duckweed using the `curl` tool from the command-line.

-All requests require authentication via an access token in the URL, or HTTP Basic Authentication.
+All requests require authentication via the `auth_token` query paramter in the URL, or HTTP Basic Authentication.

 ### `POST /track/:event`